Skip to content

 Mummers Parade: A Fete Fit for New Year’s Day

-Picture it: 10,000 men and women painting their faces and donning bedazzled costumes to march through the city — dancing and performing all the way.
-Men in dresses and makeup.
-Women with mustaches and beards.
-Boas, sequins, feathers, confetti.
-And it’s not even Pride.
+Picture it: 10,000 people painting their faces and slipping into bedazzled costumes to march through the city, dancing and performing every step of the way.
+We’re talking men in dresses, women with beards, and enough feathers, sequins, and boas to make a drag queen blush.
+And no, it’s not even Pride.

 What The?!